pangenome/odgi/docs/rst/faqs.rst

 Use `Graphaligner <https://github.com/maickrau/GraphAligner>`_ to align the long sequences against the graph and then use ``vg augment`` to extend the already existing graph.

+All of the above methods produce a pangenome graph in GFAv1 format which can then be analysed with ``odgi``.